ChylerDev/BAE/README.md

 ## 1. Rust and C++

 This library is programmed and maintained in parallel in both Rust and C++, and can each be found in their respective branches.

-The rust crate can be found [here](https://crates.io/crates/bae_rs).

 SoonTM this will be split off into two different README's on the separate branches.
 I'm probably gonna forget to change that.